 m studios is a London based practice conceived by Alvise Marsoni as a place where complementary perspectives and ideas about contemporary architecture could be free to flow, bringing an extra richness, rigour and debate within our practice.

-Around Alvise and his core team, the group grows and contracts according to need and interest, drawing on associations with other professionals in other disciplines, academics, students and other design professionals, such as David Magyar, Alvise’s former partner at Magyar Marsoni, and Milan based architect Marco Pestalozza with whom Alvise trained at the AA and Eric Schneider who is the studio's creative strategist.
+Around Alvise and his core team, the group grows and contracts according to need and interest, drawing on associations with other professionals in other disciplines, academics, students and other design professionals, such as David Magyar, Alvise’s former partner at Magyar Marsoni, Milan based architect Marco Pestalozza with whom Alvise trained at the AA and Eric Schneider who is the studio's creative strategist.